Skip to main content

 Workflow File

-The workflow file must be located in your project’s GitHub repository.
-Create the following file path in your local development environment (IDE or text editor) and push it to your repository: .github/workflows/docker-build-push.yml
+The workflow file must be placed in your GitHub repository.
+Create the following file in your local development environment (IDE or text editor) and push it to your repo: .github/workflows/docker-build-push.yml

 name: Docker Build & Push